 1848: Married women can control their own property

-Until 1848, a woman’s husband had control over any real estate or property that she owned.
-Single women were legally allowed to retain their property ownership, but upon marriage, control of that property was transferred to the husband.
+Until 1848, married women couldn’t own any real estate — a woman’s husband had control over any piece of property that she owned.
 In addition, women could not acquire property when married.
+Only single women were allowed to own real estate.

 These laws began to slowly change in 1848 when New York passed the Married Women’s Property Act, which allowed married women to own property.
 Most states had adopted this law by 1900.